dimitriv/Ziria/doc/UserGuide/language.md

 1. `take`: takes one element from the input stream.
 2. `emit`: emits one element to the output stream.
-3. `seq { c1; c2 }` sequences some stream processors, all of which read/write to the same stream, by
+3. `{ c1; c2 }` sequences some stream processors, all of which read/write to the same stream, by
     first initializing and running `c1`.
 Whenever `c1` returns, `c2` is initialized and control is transferred to `c2` which then becomes the active block.
 The computation returns when `c2` returns.
 4. `c1 >>> c2` streams the output of `c1` to the input of `c2`